SomonOlimzoda/DataAnalysis-Excel-/README.md

 You have the following Pivot Table fields.
 You need to calculate the number of sales transactions by age.
 Drag the appropriate field names and aggregated field names to the appropriate Pivot Table Areas (Filters, Rows, Columns, or Values) to perform the task

+**Customer Age, Revenue, Sum of Customer Age, Count of Customer Age, Sum of Revenue**

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Q10.png)
 ##

 #### Q2.
 Drag and Drop

 You have the following Pivot Table fields.
 Your manager asks you to build a pivot table that shows revenue by state and country.
 How would you arrange the field names and aggregated field names to the appropriate Pivot Table Areas (Filters, Rows, Columns, or Values)?

+**State, Country, Count of Revenue, Sum of Revenue**

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Q11.png)
 ##